Understand and use sequence, selection, and iteration

 2.3 The else if Statement

 The else if statement allows you to check multiple conditions in sequence.
-It's useful when you need to execute different blocks of code based on different sets of conditions.
+It's useful when you need to execute different code blocks based on different possible outcomes.

 Syntax: